WebCabin/wcDocker/README.md

      var myCustomTabFrame = new wcTabFrame(domElem, myPanel);
      myCustomTabFrame.tabOrientation(wcDocker.TAB.LEFT);
      ```
-- **Collapsable panels!** Ability to collapse any panel in the view.
-Collapsed panels appear as a tabbed item on one side, activating the tab will expand your collapsed panel into view where it can be used and then collapsed again, or re-docked back into the panel again!
-- **COMING SOON!**
- - Ability to **assign any DOM element as a panel creation widget**.
-A panel creation widget can be drag-dropped by the user to create new panels in their view.

-     ```
-     {@lang xml}<span class="wcCreatePanel" data-panel="My Custom Panel Type">Create My Custom Panel Type</span>
-     ```
+- Great improvements to splitter bar movement, moving one splitter no longer causes others to move (unless it explicitly pushes them).
+- Improvements to the wcLayout object, css changes to the table cells and rows are now persistent even if the grid size changes.

 #### Version: 2.2.0 ####
-- Separated the default theme out of wcDocker.css (now use wcDockerSkeleton.css with Themes/default.css).
+- Separated the default theme out of `wcDocker.css` (now use `wcDocker.css` with `Themes/default.css`).
-- Added wcDocker.panelTypeInfo() and wcPanel.info() that will retrieve the registration data of a panel.
+- Added `wcDocker.panelTypeInfo()` and `wcPanel.info()` that will retrieve the registration data of a panel.
-- Added wcDocker.panelTypes() to retrieve a list of all registered panel types.
+- Added `wcDocker.panelTypes()` to retrieve a list of all registered panel types.
-- New event type wcDocker.EVENT.INIT.
+- New event type `wcDocker.EVENT.INIT`.
 - Panel width and height can now be retrieved.
-- wcPanel functions initPos, initSize, minSize, and maxSize can now take a string value with a 'px' or '%' suffix.
+- `wcPanel` functions `initPos`, `initSize`, `minSize`, and `maxSize` can now take a string value with a `'px'` or `'%'` suffix.
 - Fixed issue with using normal CSS icons in the context menu.
 - Improved auto scrolling of tab items when clicked.
-- Created a new wcCustomTabs object for creating docker styled tab areas inside a panel.
+- Create your own `wcTabFrame` widget within your panels.
+- Create your own `wcIFrame` widget within your panels.
 - Floating panels can now be modal.
-- Create your own splitter widget within a panel.
-- Create your own tabbed frame widget within a panel.
-- Create your own iFrame widget within a panel.

 #### Version: 2.1.0 ####
-- wcDocker now has Bower support for easy package management.
+- `wcDocker` now has Bower support for easy package management.
-- wcSplitter is now usable inside a panel.
+- `wcSplitter` is now usable inside a panel.
 - Improved performance of panel resizing.
-- wcPanel.focus() now actually sets itself as the current active tab.
+- `wcPanel.focus()` now actually sets itself as the current active tab.
-- wcDocker.registerPanelType() has a new option {limit: Number} that limits the total number of copies for this panel.
+- `wcDocker.registerPanelType()` has a new option `{limit: Number}` that limits the total number of copies for this panel.
-- New event type wcDocker.EVENT.VISIBILITY_CHANGED, triggered whenever the panel gains or loses visibility.
-Use wcPanel.isVisible() to retrieve the current state.
+- New event type `wcDocker.EVENT.VISIBILITY_CHANGED`, triggered whenever the panel gains or loses visibility.
+Use `wcPanel.isVisible()` to retrieve the current state.
 - Reduced DOM changes during tab change and resize.
-- New event types wcDocker.EVENT.BEGIN_DOCK and wcDocker.EVENT.END_DOCK that trigger whenever the user is dragging a panel to a new location.
+- New event types `wcDocker.EVENT.BEGIN_DOCK` and `wcDocker.EVENT.END_DOCK` that trigger whenever the user is dragging a panel to a new location.
-- New event types wcDocker.EVENT.GAIN_FOCUS and wcDocker.EVENT.LOST_FOCUS that trigger whenever a panel is brought it and out of focus.
+- New event types `wcDocker.EVENT.GAIN_FOCUS` and `wcDocker.EVENT.LOST_FOCUS` that trigger whenever a panel is brought it and out of focus.
 - Floating panels no longer change size whenever a new panel is added to it as a tab.

 #### Version: 2.0.0 ####
 - Layout grid can now have a spacing size.
 - Layout grid can now be set to alternating row color.
-- wcLayout.item() added to retrieve an already existing item in the layout.
+- `wcLayout.item()` added to retrieve an already existing item in the layout.
-- wcDocker can now send and receive events.
+- `wcDocker` can now send and receive events.
-- wcLayout can now batch large numbers of elements added without page refreshing between each.
+- `wcLayout` can now batch large numbers of elements added without page refreshing between each.
-- wcPanel can now contain custom buttons that appear within the title bar.
+- `wcPanel` can now contain custom buttons that appear within the title bar.
-- wcDocker.basicMenu() now has an option to include the default menu options along with your custom ones.
+- `wcDocker.basicMenu()` now has an option to include the default menu options along with your custom ones.
-- wcDocker.basicMenu() can now accept a dynamic callback function that returns custom menu's at the time of the event.
+- `wcDocker.basicMenu()` can now accept a dynamic callback function that returns custom menu's at the time of the event.
 - New events added for resize start, resize end, move start, and move end.
 - Panels can now be set to hide their contents whenever they are resized.
-- wcDocker constructor now takes an options object.
+- `wcDocker` constructor now takes an options object.
-- wcDocker now has an option to disable the default context menu.
+- `wcDocker` now has an option to disable the default context menu.
 - Panel tabs are now scrollable.
 - Icons are now supported using regular CSS or the Font-Awesome library [http://fortawesome.github.io/Font-Awesome/](http://fortawesome.github.io/Font-Awesome/).
-- wcDocker.registerPanelType() can now take an options object instead of just a single callback.
+- `wcDocker.registerPanelType()` can now take an options object instead of just a single callback.
 - Fixed layout save/restore.
 - Fixed layout clear not actually removing elements.
 - Fixed compatibility with IE8.